What to expect

 But, more than the way we celebrate our worship of God, we are a people decidedly focused on God’s amazing love to everyone.

-When you visit us, you are not expected to kneel, stand, pray out-loud, or come forward for communion.
-It is our honor that you are with us and we want you to be comfortable, as you hear God’s Word and you experience His loving presence among us.
+When you visit us, you are not expected to kneel, stand, pray out-loud, or come forward for communion- you can join in at whatever level you are comfortable.
+It is our honor that you are with us and we want you to enjoy the service and feel the presence of the Holy Spirit, as you hear God’s Word.
+We have a Mass handout- that is easy to follow along with the order of service.
+When you come in just relax and know we are happy you are here.
+We usually start the service with personal prayer time in the chapel.

 You will not be called on to speak in public, but we welcome you to sign our guest book, so we can send you more information about St. Andrew’s.